-2022 was another solid year for CABI financially with revenue growth, following the COVID pandemic related disruption of 2020 and 2021, contributing to an operating surplus of £358k (before the transfers to the Designated and Investment Funds).
-This surplus exceeded internal budget expectations but there was still a reduction on the prior year (2021: £532k) because of the adverse impact of general cost inflation.
+In 2023, there was strong revenue growth of 16% with total income of £42,790k which exceeded £40,000k level for the first time.
+As a result of that growth, CABI was again able to generate an operating surplus, reporting a figure of £307k (before the transfers to the Designated and Investment Funds).
+This surplus exceeded internal budget expectations but there was a reduction on the prior year (2022: £358k) primarily because there was a significant foreign exchange gain in 2022.

-CABI's total income at £36.9m in 2022 represents a 7.4% increase on the prior year (2021: £34.3m) driven principally by the Plantwise Programme.
-In difficult market conditions, Publishing sales (database and books) performed broadly in line with expectations albeit declining by 2.1% on the prior year to £10,103k (2021: £10,319k).
-However, Compendia and new e-learning products on crop pest diagnosis and management (reported under Other Publishing Sales in Note 3) showed some good growth on 2021.
-Total costs before the Designated Fund and Investment Fund increased from £33,768k to £36,556k in 2022 due in large part to the growth in project related direct costs.
+CABI's total income at £42,790k in 2023 represents a 16.1% increase on the prior year (2022: £36,852k) driven principally by the PlantwisePlus Programme.
+Publishing sales (database and books) generated growth of 2.6% on the prior year to £10,362k (2022: £10,103k) driven by database products (with some new product enhancements), compendia and royalties from the new open access CABI Agriculture and Bioscience journal.
+Compendia and journal royalties are reported under Other Publishing Sales in Note 3.
+Total costs before the Designated Fund and Investment Fund increased from £36,556k to £42,751k in 2023 due in large part to the significant growth in project related direct costs.

 In April 2017, the charity SciDev.Net was acquired by CABI and the acquisition has created opportunities for CABI to grow and develop capabilities in the development communications sector.
-In 2022, SciDev.Net income reduced to £1,073k (2021: £1,079k) which, alongside general inflation related increases in costs, caused SciDev.Net to slip to a £28k deficit in the year (2021: £71k surplus).
+In 2023, SciDev.Net income reduced to £1,029k (2022: £1,073k) but nevertheless was able to generate a small surplus of £27k (2022: £28k deficit) by generating some cost efficiencies.

 The CABI Designated Fund was created to allow CABI to formally co-fund projects.
 In 2021, the CABI Board also approved the creation of the CABI Investment Fund.
-The CABI Investment Fund has the purpose of providing initial funding for the development and implementation of products, systems and processes to generate profitable income in future years.
-In 2022, a total of £250k (2021: £350k) and £75k (2021: £75k) were transferred into the Investment and Designated Funds respectively.
-The operating surplus for the year, after the drawings from the Designated and Investment Funds, was £133k (2021: £457k).
+The CABI Investment Fund has the purpose of providing funding for the development and implementation of products, systems and processes to generate profitable income in future years.
+In 2023, a total of £150k (2022: £250k) and £100k (2022: £75k) were transferred into the Investment and Designated Funds respectively.
+The operating (deficit)/surplus for the year, after the drawings from the Designated and Investment Funds, was £(118)k (2022: £133k).